SageJames/Momentum/README.md

 ## About

 This is a open source medatation application for people that are stress out from Covid-19 quarantine.
-This allows a user to access an array of information realted to meditation and relation without having to preform research,
+This allows a user to access an array of information relaxation to meditation and relation without having to preform research,

 ## Motivation